maszhongming/ReactionMiner/README.md

 # ReactIE-PDF-Conversion
 This is the PDF converter for ReactIE project.
 The program takes in a PDF of chemistry paper and outputs a json file containing all the text information, parsed into corresponding sections.
-See [copper_acetate.json](/copper_acetate.json) as an example.
+See [copper_acetate.json](/Thrust1CheckpointJSON/Copper_Acetate.json) as an example.

 ## Dependency
+This project depends on [zanibbi/SymbolScraper](https://github.com/zanibbi/SymbolScraper), which is packaged as a submodule.

+To initialize submodule, first run `git submodule update --init` inside SymbolScraper directory.
+Then, run `make` to build the package.

-This project depends on [zanibbi/SymbolScraper](https://github.com/zanibbi/SymbolScraper).
-Once compiled successfully, an executable called sscraper will be generated.
+Once compiled successfully, an executable will be generated at SymbolScraper/bin/sscraper.

 ## Usage
-First, generate xml file from zanibbi/SymbolScraper.
-In project directory run `./path_to_sscraper ./path_to_pdf ./`.

-Then, change the xmlPath variable in xmlParser.py to your generated xml file.
+There are two ways of running this PDF converter.

+The first way is simply runnig `python3 xmlParser.py`.
+This will parse all the PDFs inside [Thrust1CheckpointPDF](/Thrust1CheckpointPDF) directory.

+The second way is running `python3 xmlParser.py -i /path/to/pdf`.
+This only parses the PDF specified.

-Lastly, in terminal run `python xmlParser.py -i /path/to/pdf`.
-If successful, a sample.json file with all the text information will be generated.
+If successful, a .json file with all the text information will be generated at [result](/result) directory.

 ## Issues
-- Currently designed to work well with The Journal of Organic Chemistry
+- Currently designed to work well with most modern conference papers, but not all format of conference papers are supported.